 Mr Lau Wing Tat

 In accordance with the principles in the Code, the AC comprises all Non-Executive Directors.
-The members of AC, collectively, have expertise and extensive experience in accounting, business, financial management and legal, and are qualified to fulfill the AC's responsibilities.
+The members of the AC, collectively, have expertise and extensive experience in accounting, business, financial management and legal, and are qualified to discharge the AC's responsibilities.

 The primary functions of the AC are as follows: